Alex Murdaugh Denied Bond—Again—After Psychiatric Evaluation

 Satterfield’s two sons, however, insist they have not received a dime of the $4.3 million settlement, which prosecutors allege Murdaugh negotiated in secret, ultimately pocketing the cash for his “own use.”

-Murdaugh also has been implicated in a series of lawsuits, ranging from allegations he conspired to influence the 2019 boat investigation to the claims he swindled millions from his former law firm.
+Murdaugh also has been implicated in a series of lawsuits, ranging from allegations that he conspired to influence the 2019 boat investigation to the claims that he swindled millions from his former law firm.